NorthcoteHS/10DWEB/extension/alttpRando/README.md

 - **Items:** There are 27 items that may be required to complete the game, all other items can be considered "junk".
 - **Areas:** There are 9 separate areas in the world that have different requirements to access.
 - **Encounters:** There is one boss fight you can do that opens up additional routes around the world.
-- **Dungeons:** There are 11 dungeons in the game.
-To beat the game, you must complete Ganon's Tower.
-To access Ganon's Tower, you must complete all 7 "Crystal" dungeons, which are randomly chosen from the other 10 dungeons each game.
-Each dungeon has a different number of item locations inside.
+- **Dungeons:** There are 10 dungeons in the game, plus Ganon's Tower.
+Defeating a dungeon gives you either a Pendant (not required) or a Crystal (required to enter Ganon's Tower).
+There are 3 Pendants and 7 Crystals, shuffled randomly among the 10 dungeons.
+The goal of the game is to complete Ganon's Tower and defeat Ganon.
 - **Locations:** Every item in the game is either in a dungeon or in the "overworld".
 All the overworld locations are listed, with the requirements to access.

 Note that every location has a zone and requirements - to get the item, you must be able to access that zone *and* have all the other requirements.
 The logic is often complicated, with ands and ors.